The architectural beauty of a large science museum in Texas became problematic recently when it sought to update

 Structured wiring revolutionized local area networks and information technology strategies.
 Wireless LANs – specifically mesh networks – are creating another revolution, call it "structured wireless."

 Some IT planning consultants view wireless LANs as simply a feature of the wired network, or as a logical extension of the wires.
 Nothing could be further from the truth.
-Instead of simply
+Instead of simply extending the IT strategy to include wireless, the smart planner takes advantage of structured wireless as an opportunity to exploit fundamental differences in the technologies with a resulting payoff to the business.

 First, there is the potential for wire replacement with its savings in capital and operating expenses.
 Second, structured wireless removes restrictions on employee mobility, placing people at the site of data and fundamentally improving business processes.